butterproject/butter/docs/Build-Debug.md

 `Gulp` can automate the packing of redistribuable packages from the source code you built.
 You'll need a few more prerequisites if you want to produce `.deb` or `.exe` installers:
 - **NSIS** (version 3): Allows to compile a Windows installer.
 Download it on [Windows](http://nsis.sourceforge.net/Download) or [Debian/Ubuntu](https://launchpad.net/%7Epali/+archive/ubuntu/pali/+sourcepub/4562034/+listing-archive-extra).
 It is not available on OSX.
-- **dpkg-deb**: Allows to compile .deb packages.
-Available only on Linux: `sudo apt-get install dpkg-deb fakeroot`
+- **dpkg-dev**: Allows to compile .deb packages.
+Available only on Linux: `sudo apt-get install dpkg-dev fakeroot`

 To build the application redistribuable binaries, you can run: